uviclibraries/linux/pre-workshop.md

 This workshop is meant to be relaxed and welcoming, so there will not be much preparation to do beforehand.
 But, to get the most out of your time, **we recommend that you do the following before you arrive at the workshop:**

-- **make sure your laptop works**: there is not much hope for a computer that cannot power-up, sadly.
+- **make sure your laptop works**: there is not much hope for a computer that cannot power-up, sadly
-- **find your laptop's charging cable and double-check that it works**: you will need to bring this with you to the workshop.
+- **find your laptop's charging cable and double-check that it works**: you will need to bring this with you to the workshop
-- **backup/copy any files you want to preserve to another location** (e.g., another computer, a flash drive or other portable hard drive).
+- **backup/copy any files you want to preserve to another location**, for example, another computer, a flash drive or other portable hard drive
- - **installing Linux will erase all the files, folders, and other content currently stored on your computer.** This includes pictures, documents, music, etc. Put another way, a fresh install of Linux will be erasing/overwriting *everything* on your computer.
+ - **installing Linux will erase all the files, folders, and other content currently stored on your computer**, this includes pictures, documents, music, etc.; in other words, a fresh install of Linux will erase/overwrite *everything* on your computer

+For the super keen, we have some **optional activities**, below, to check out prior to the workshop.

 ## Optional: review the following videos

-For those who have never seen Linux operating systems, or are curious about the install process, here's a couple of short, introductory YouTube videos.
+For those who have never seen Linux operating systems, or are curious about the install process, here's a couple of short, introductory YouTube videos to review.

 ### [How to use Linux Mint - Demo for beginners](https://www.youtube.com/watch?v=-LUaW7e5zQ8) (8 min)